platy/transit-radar/README.md

-[x] Search from known data while waiting for backend [] Cleanup - todos, extractions, refactor, hardcoded stuff, edge cases, names, docs, things below [x] Sync count check and synchronisation and request debounce in client -(with timeout)- [] Stations
-[] Smooth animation by using millisecond precision for start time; or only animate when the second changes and save cpu (checkbox?)
+[x] Search from known data while waiting for backend [] Cleanup - todos, extractions, refactor, hardcoded stuff, edge cases, names, docs, things below [x] Sync count check and synchronisation and request debounce in client -(with timeout)- [x] Only animate when the second changes and save cpu [x] Stations
+[] Figure out scaling again for antialiasing
+[] Implement the draw with geometry as a parameter meaning the view wont have to be recalculated when the time changes (improves performance by having no allocations in the render process - application wont need render loop, it will only need to act on changes and researching)
 [] Search an extra amount (maximum will be the time to first departure) and then set expiry to that and filter when drawing [] Add station search
 [] fast mode